Proof Gold Sovereigns and Half Sovereigns of the Sydney Mint (1853 - 1926)

 Veiled Head, 1893 - 1901

-As a summary, the Sydney Mint struck proof sovereigns and half sovereigns in only 1893, the first year of the Veiled Head era (1893 - 1901).
-The coins were struck with a milled and plain edge.
-Both styles are scarce, the milled edge two pairs are known.
-The plain edge pair, just one.
+As a summary.
+The Sydney Mint struck proof sovereigns and half sovereigns in only 1893, the first year of the Veiled Head era (1893 - 1901).
+The coins were struck with grained and plain edges.
+Both styles are scarce with two grained edge pairs known.
+And one plain edge pair.

 Edward VII, 1901 - 1910